hhkaos/awesome-arcgis/gis/utils/resource-proxy/README.md

 > **Note**: this page is only a draft, [help us](#contributions).

 # Resource proxy
-[Resource proxy](https://github.com/Esri/resource-proxy) allow you to avoid [CORS](https://enable-cors.org/) problems, OAuth, ... when working with ArcGIS platform.
+[Resource proxy](https://github.com/Esri/resource-proxy) allow you to solve [CORS](https://enable-cors.org/) problems when working with ArcGIS platform, but also to manage authentication (OAuth) to access secured services or use credit-consuming APIs, ...

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->